-Where is the best place to sit in Capitol Theatre?
+Where is the best place to sit in the Janet Quinney Lawson Capitol Theatre?

 Where to sit really depends on a few things.
 The sightlines are best in the center of the theatre – either towards the front of the orchestra level or in the mezzanine.
-A lot of opera lovers enjoy sitting upstairs in the mezzanine because it’s easy to read the supertitles without missing any of the action on the stage.
-If you’re budget conscious, check out the balcony.
-For many performances you can get opera tickets for as little as $18 and because Capitol Theatre really isn’t that large, you’ll still have decent seats.
-Leg room in the Capitol Theatre is a luxury, so if you’re tall, choose an aisle seat.
+A lot of opera lovers enjoy sitting upstairs in the mezzanine because it’s easy to read the supertitles without missing any of the action on the stage and the sound balance is excellent.
+For many performances you can get opera tickets for as little as $29 and because the Janet Quinney Lawson Capitol Theatre really isn’t that large, you’ll still have decent seats.
+Leg room in the Janet Quinney Lawson Capitol Theatre is a luxury, so if you’re tall, choose an aisle seat.
 If you want an extra special experience, call the ticket office and ask for Box Seats – the seats where people sit to be seen.
 They’re not available online because they’re partially obstructed, but it’s guaranteed that you’ll feel super special sitting up front next to the stage.

 Are any ticket discounts available?

 Yes – there are a few options if you’re looking for discount tickets.
-If you purchase a season ticket package to Utah Opera, you’ll save 25% off standard ticket prices.
-Groups of 10 or more can save on tickets to the opera when they purchase through Utah Opera’s Group & Corporate Sales office.
+If you purchase a season ticket package to Utah Opera, you’ll save up to 25% off standard ticket prices.
+Groups of 10 or more can save on tickets to the opera when they purchase through Utah Opera’s Group Sales office.
 You can also get steeply discounted tickets if you’re a student.
 Select performances during the Utah Opera season are designated as Family Nights, and offer special discounted pricing.

 What should I do to prepare for the Opera?